About Eczema and Eczema Treatments

 - Stasis dermatitis

-Eczema symptoms will vary from person to person.
-A rash caused by eczema can look different depending on which area of the body it’s affecting.
-One of the defining characteristics of eczema is its intense itch.
-During an eczema flare, some people scratch their skin so intensely that it bleeds.
-Eczema’s itch-scratch-cycle is what makes it particularly uncomfortable.
+Symptoms will vary from person to person and the rash can look different depending on which area of the body it’s affecting.
+One of the defining characteristics is its intense itch.
+The common trait is that the skin is red and itchy and may peel, weep or blister.
+The areas on the body where it is most commonly found are the face, inside the elbows and backs of the knees, though it can really affect anywhere on the body.
+During a flare up, some people scratch their skin so intensely that it bleeds.
+This itch-scratch-cycle is what makes it particularly uncomfortable.
+The most common symptoms include:

 - An intense itch